Inventory, cs : 0

 O’Henry peaches are good for fresh-eating and hold up well to cooking and grilling.
 They can be used in pies, tarts and other baked goods.
 Sprinkle O’Henry peaches with a pinch of salt to counter their sweetness, or top with ricotta cheese and honey.
 They can be poached, added fresh to salads, or canned in jams or preserves.
-O’Henry peaches will keep well on the kitchen counter and can be refrigerated for up to three weeks.
+O’Henry peaches once ripe will keep refrigerated for up to 3 to 4 days.

 O’Henry peaches have been widely cultivated in California since the 1970s.
 They are among the almost 2,000 different varieties grown in the golden state.
 California’s Central valley grows more peaches than the 32 other peach-growing states, combined.
 Over 280,000 tons of freestone peaches were produced in 2013, while the state produced 368,000 tons of the clingstone variety the same year.

 O’Henry peaches were introduced in 1968 by Grant Merrill, from Central Valley, California.
 The variety was immediately popular and thrived in the lush growing region.
 It is still widely cultivated in California by both commercial and smaller farms.
-The slow ripening peach is commercially popular for its reliability, long shelf life, and shipping quality, in addition to the fact that it is self-fertile.
+The slow ripening peach is commercially popular for its reliability, long shelf life, and shipping quality.
 The O’Henry peach is said to be the grandparent to several newer varieties, including the Augustprince peach – a fruit similar in flavor and color.
 O’Henry peaches are most often seen at farmer’s markets in August and September in California.
 They are sometimes found in commercial markets throughout the southwestern region.